dns-groot/2020_SIGCOMM_Artifact_157/README.md

           ```
      - The script dumps the log for each domain into the `shared/logs/` subdirectory and in the end generates a summary file `Attributes.csv` in the `shared` folder.
      - `Attributes.csv` contains the following information for each domain:
-        - Number of resource records
+        - _Number of resource records_
-        - _Number of interpretation graphs built_
+        - Number of interpretation graphs built
-        - Time taken to parse zone files and build the label graph (_Label graph building_)
+        - Time taken to parse zone files and build the label graph (Label graph building)
-        - Time taken to construct the interpretation graphs and check properties on them (_Property checking_)
+        - Time taken to construct the interpretation graphs and check properties on them (Property checking)
         - _Total execution time_
         - Label graph size (number of vertices and edges)
         - Statistics across interpretation graphs (mean, median, min and max of vertices and edges)
-     - **NOTE:** After running the tool on all the 270 domains of the `census_larger` dataset, the script groups the domains into buckets of size 1000 based on the number of interpretation graphs and considers the mean value from each bucket to make the visualization more comfortable to understand.
+     - **NOTE:** After running the tool on all the domains, the script calculates the median time for each value of the number of resource records and plots the median time vs the number of resource records.
 - _Est.
-Time:_ 4 hours, generates the plot `Figure8.pdf` from `Attributes.csv` in the `shared` folder.
+Time:_ 10 hours, generates the plot `Figure8.pdf` from `Attributes.csv` in the `shared` folder.

 ## LICENSE